huggingface/transformers/docs/source/en/custom_models.md

 </hfoption>
 </hfoptions>

 A model can return any output format.
-Returning a dictionary (like ResnetModelForImageClassification) with losses when labels are available, makes the custom model compatible with the [`Trainer`].
+Returning a dictionary (like `ResnetModelForImageClassification`) with losses when labels are available makes the custom model compatible with [`Trainer`].
 For other output formats, you'll need your own training loop or a different library for training.

 Instantiate the custom model class with the configuration.